EVC-EVDesign/RasPi_RotaryEncoder/README.md

-# RasPi_RotaryEncoder
+# RasPi_Speedometer Code
-Rotary Encoder code for EV Design Spedometer
+Speedometer code for the raspberry pi